 Security transactions are accounted for on the trade date.
 As of the trade date, the investment is derecognized for security sales and recognized for security purchases.
-As of December 31, 2015 and 2014, the Company had five and 11 investments at contract prices of \$11.7 million and \$50.5 million, respectively, under contract to purchase which had not yet settled.
+As of December 31, 2016 and 2015, the Company had three and five investments at contract prices of \$11.0 million and \$11.7 million, respectively, under contract to purchase which had not yet settled.
 These investments have been recognized by the Company and are included in the Consolidated Schedule of Investments.
 The settlement obligations are presented in the line item "Payable for securities purchased" at the contract price.
-As of December 31, 2015 and 2014, the Company had one and three investments at contract prices of \$2.0 million and \$3.0 million, respectively, under contract to sell which had not yet settled.
+As of December 31, 2016 and 2015, the Company had two investments and one investment at contract prices of \$7.6 million and \$2.0 million, respectively, under contract to sell which had not yet settled.
 These investments were derecognized by the Company and are not included in the Consolidated Schedule of Investments.
 The sale trades are presented in the line item "Receivable for securities sold" at the contract price.